raspberrypilearning/green-goals/en/step_1.md

 ## Introduction

-The United Nations is a group of countries that work together to make the world a better place.
-In this project, you will code the United Nations’ pandas to learn about the United Nations Sustainable Development Goals that focus on the environment.
+The United Nations is an organisation in which countries work together to make the world a better place.
+In this project, you will create an animation about the United Nations Sustainable Development Goals that focus on the environment.
 The five environment-focused goals are:
 + [Affordable and Clean Energy](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-7-affordable-and-clean-energy.html){:target="_blank"}
 + [Responsible Consumption and Production](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-12-responsible-consumption-and-production.html){:target="_blank"}
 + [Climate Action](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-13-climate-action.html){:target="_blank"}